thethepai/Simple-Graphrag/README.md

 - [ ] Query rewrite and multi session improve
   - Rewriting user queries can improve recall rates.
 Enhancing multi-turn conversations with reference replacement can improve user experience.

+- [ ] File processor about xlsx
+  - Handle multiple tables, complete missing table information, and split tables into sections in a smart way.